 Stage 3: As incomes rise, urbanisation spreads, and women's education improves, birth rates begin falling.
 Growth slows.
 India is in Stage 3 — TFR (Total Fertility Rate) has fallen below 2.1 nationally, though states vary.

 Stage 4: Both rates low; near-zero or negative growth.
 Developed nations (Germany, Japan, Italy) face ageing and population decline.
-Japan's population has been shrinking since 2010.
+Japan's population peaked in 2008 and has been in continuous decline since 2011.

 🎯 UPSC Connect: India and DTM

-India has officially reached replacement fertility (TFR ~2.0 as per NFHS-5, 2019-21).
+India has gone below replacement fertility — TFR 1.9 (SRS 2023), the first time nationally below replacement (2.1); NFHS-5 (2019-21) had recorded TFR 2.0.
 Southern states (Kerala TFR 1.8, Tamil Nadu 1.8) are in Stage 4.
 Northern states (Bihar TFR 2.98, UP ~2.35) are late Stage 3.
 This variation drives India's demographic dividend debate — will the working-age bulge last long enough for India to capture it?

 Population Explosion